NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/6_Implementation_Walkthrough.md

 <div class="header-line"></div>

 <div class="intro-section">
-  <p class="lead-text">Welcome to your SNWG Implementation Journey.
-Access resources and documentation for your specific project below.</p>
+  <p class="lead-text">Find a link to your very own Project Toolbox, which serves as a central repository for Project documentation and artifacts.</p>
 </div>

 <div class="cycle-tabs">